luisvallejomohl/WDL/README.md

 # WDL
-WDL is a programming language, designed to make it easy to put a database in a webpage, without using Server-side scripting like SQL.
+WDL is a programming language, designed to make it easy to put a database in a webpage "Reducing the pain of putting a database in a webpage", without using Server-side scripting like SQL.
 Usage (in ***HTML5***):
 ```html
 <SCRIPT SRC=""></SCRIPT>